- Outstanding display

 On the downside users complain about the lack of microSD card slot and the location of the power button - an issue we also regularly experience.

 Average battery life seems to be one of the biggest complaints.
-It's not bad, it just doesn't quite reach the levels other tablets do, including the previous version of the Nexus 7.
+It's not terrible, it just doesn't quite reach the levels other tablets do, including the previous version of the Nexus 7.

 Not sure what to buy?
 Then read our Tablet Buying Guide

-Nexus 7: DesignHappily the Nexus 7 2 looks sleek and slick and makes its predecessor appear more dated than it truly is.
+Nexus 7: DesignHappily the Nexus 7 2 looks and feels sleek and makes its predecessor appear more dated than it truly is.
 Its silky soft-touch black plastic feels great in hand, while the thin hard plastic seam between the screen and the back is far less pronounced than psuedo-metallic join on the original.

-The original Nexus 7 wasn’t the prettiest tablet in the world, but more problematic were the numerous quality control issues.
+The original Nexus 7 was funtional rather than pretty, more worrying were the numerous quality control issues.
 Owners complained about creakiness, the screen separating from the back and general poor build quality.
-The speed with which Asus and Google developed and shipped the game-changing tablet always meant some niggles were likely, but with a year to get it right there can be no such excuses this time round.

 The new Nexus 7 still doesn’t quite have the cache of the iPad mini’s aluminium back, but the plastic is far warmer and easier to keep hold of than the cool metal of its main rival, and is streets ahead of the shiny plastic Samsung favours.
 Its grippiness is particularly apparent when you rest the Nexus 7 2 on your lap, it seems to clutch at cloth where other tablets just slide off.